 Looking for some beautiful Copenhagen photo spots?
-It’s not a secret one of the top places to visit in Denmark is Copenhagen.
+It’s not a secret that one of the top places to visit in Denmark is Copenhagen.
 The scenery here will have you swooning over its European charm.
 I have listed some of the prettiest places in Copenhagen for you to capture beautiful pictures.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.